FathanAkram-app/P.A.S.E/DEPLOYMENT.md

 - Preview: `https://p-a-s-e-[hash].vercel.app`
 - Production: `https://pase.yourdomain.com` (with custom domain)

-## ⚙️ Environment Variables Setup
+## ⚙️ Environment Variables Setup (Optional)

+**Important**: The game works perfectly without any environment variables!
+Only add these if you want enhanced features.

 ### In Vercel Dashboard:
-1. Go to your project settings
+1. Go to your deployed project
+2. Click "Settings" tab
-2. Navigate to "Environment Variables"
+3. Navigate to "Environment Variables"
-3. Add these optional variables:
+4. Add these optional variables (one by one):

 **AI Services (Optional - Game works without these):**
 ```